Sign up for a Free 30 Day Trial of G Suite Business and get Free Admin support from Google Certified Deployment Specialists.

 You can also keep track of your permissions and find out what kind of third-party apps you're exposing your information too.
 Go into your Google account to check out your permissions for each Google app, and find out what information your tools will have access to on your device.

-Not too long ago, Google introduced the new feature of Team Drives for Business customers on G-Suite and Google Drive.
+Not too long ago, Google introduced the new feature of Team Drives for Business customers on Google Workspace (G Suite) and Google Drive.
 You can use your Shared or Team Drives on Google as a central environment to store all of the files that are necessary for team members to access.
 This means that even if someone leaves your organization, any files that they have shared with your group will still be available to access online.

 You can create Team Drives within your Google Drive home screen.
 All you need to do to get started is select the Team Drive option on the left pane and click on new.
 From there, you can share your content with whoever you see fit.
 As the admin of your team drive, you also get to add and remove teammates, regulate the kind of access each person has, and stop sensitive files from being copied or downloaded too.